New Project Update

 Concrete being pumped into the guide wall for the eventual containment system to be built above the 500-year flood zone

-Crews will continue the relocation and consolidation of asbestos debris.
-Demolition and removal of the former tannery building foundation is planned for mid-to-late May—this work will involve heavy equipment and will be louder than typical site activity for a period of time.
-Ongoing site maintenance, debris removal, and grading refinement will continue across various work areas.
+• Demolition and removal of former tannery building foundation (mid–late May).
+This work will involve heavy equipment and will be louder than typical site activity for a period of time.

 Excavation and movement of soils will progress into spring 2026 reshaping the land for eventual development